gustavo-alberto/MicroManipulatorStepper/README.md

 1. Read this Document and watch the linked videos
 2. Get the parts listed in [Bill of Materials](documentation/bom/bom.md)
 3. Build the device and electronics
+4. Change the hardware configuration according to your build [hw_config.h](firmware/MotionControllerRP/src/hw_config.h)
-4. Upload firmware using VSCode with PlattformIO plugin
+5. Upload firmware using VSCode with PlattformIO plugin
-5. Calibrate axis
+6. Calibrate axis

 ## 🐍 Python-API